ACEsuit/mace/docs/guide/lammps.rst

 Installation
 ------------

 These instructions are for Cambridge-relevant machines and should be adapted as needed.
+In particular, take note of the architecture settings listed in the [LAMMPS-Kokkos documentation](https://docs.lammps.org/Build_extras.html#kokkos).

 CSD3 Ampere Nodes
 ^^^^^^^^^^^^^^^^^